 It’s important to understand that a consumer statement won’t change accurately reported information on your credit reports and is unlikely to impact your credit scores.
 However, a consumer statement may provide lenders and creditors with a fuller picture of your credit standing and help them better evaluate your creditworthiness.

 You can add a consumer statement to your Equifax credit report by following these steps:

-Send your written statement by mail or fax to Equifax, along with your name, address, date of birth and phone number.
+Send your written statement by mail to Equifax, along with your name, address, date of birth and phone number.
 You will also need to provide photocopies of two valid pieces of identification.
 If you have the Equifax Unique Number from your credit report, that is also helpful.

 Equifax Canada Co.